 Lesson 4 Where Do You Lean?

-We all approach our work in different ways.
+We all approach our work in different ways, which can influence where our expectations will naturally lean either towards the WHAT or the HOW.
 Gallup in their research with leaders and their teams have identified three different approaches/responses that people have when given a task.
 We usually do two out of three of these well.

 Activity on Page 8 of your Black Workbook

-Also write on the circles which of your top 5 strengths you think influence this approach.
-Refer to Page 6 of your White Workbook, the report My Signature Themes Contributions and what your strengths are Known For
+2. Also write on the circles which of your top 5 CliftonStrengths you think influence this approach.
+To help refer to Page 6 of your White Workbook, the report My Signature Themes Contributions and what your strengths are Known For

 The combination of these approaches is summarised as follows.
 Can you see yourself in one of these statements?